apostolidhs/klark-js/README.md

 #### config

 * `predicateFilePicker`, `Function -> Array<string>`.
 A function that returns the file path patterns that the modules are located.
+[Read more about the file patterns](https://github.com/sindresorhus/globby#globbing-patterns).
 Default:
 ```javascript
 predicateFilePicker: function() {
   return [